Menu

 Networking

-The associations have Facebook groups, catch-up meetings and online forums, which all help to keep me up to date with the industry, learn from other editors’ experiences, meet other editors online (it can be lonely working by yourself, as is often the case) and have a network of editors to refer work to.
+The associations have Facebook groups, catch-up meetings and online forums, which all help to keep me up to date with the industry, learn from other editors’ experiences, meet other editors online (it can be lonely working by yourself, as is often the case for freelancers) and have a network of editors to refer work to.

 Conferences